-Definition Identify the specific anatomical site out of multiple sites.
+Definition An ordinal number that identifies the specific anatomical site from multiple sites.

 Data Type CodedText Value Domain Not specified.

 In the absence of national standard code sets, the code sets used SHALL be registered code sets, i.e. registered through the HL7 code set registration procedure1 with an appropriate object identifier (OID), and SHALL be publicly available.